-OpenPecha, an initiative dedicated to advancing the study of Buddhism and Tibetan culture through modern digital technologies, has recently released a remarkable collection of Tibetan fonts.
-Many of these typefaces are inspired by historical manuscript styles, allowing users to engage with traditional Tibetan calligraphic forms in a dynamic, contemporary way.
+OpenPecha, an initiative dedicated to advancing the study of Buddhism and Tibetan culture through modern digital technologies, has recently made available a remarkable collection of Tibetan fonts gathered from different sources.
+Some of these typefaces are inspired by historical manuscript styles, allowing users to engage with traditional Tibetan calligraphic forms in a dynamic, contemporary way.

 The fonts are available through a GitHub repository, and an excellent preview can be viewed here.

-We were especially delighted to see that the twelfth-century Namgyal manuscripts served as inspiration for the Bhozuk Katenma font; the Bhozuk Dunhuang typeface, modeled after Tibetan Dunhuang manuscripts, is equally fascinating.
+We were especially delighted to see that the thirteenth-century manuscripts digitized by TMPV at Dragmar Monastery, Dolpo, served as inspiration for the Bhozuk Katenma font; the Bhozuk Dunhuang typeface, modeled after Tibetan Dunhuang manuscripts, is equally fascinating.
+Both of these fonts have been developed by Bhodor Chang from Tibetanfonts.